Pegasus Report Progress Reporting (2nd quarter 2019)

 The GMA coordinates the RESPECT: Hunt Responsibly program in consultation with the hunting industry, hunting organisations and partner government agencies.
 This program identifies initiatives to encourage sustainable, safe and humane hunting.

-A new compliance case management system is being explored which will assist in logging, reviewing and reporting progress and outcomes to complainants
+A new compliance case management system has been selected and will be deployed in the 3rd quarter of this year to assist in logging, reviewing and reporting progress and outcomes to complainants.

 |2||Regulatory governance and approach to regulation||Progress|